Poets&Quants Top Business Schools

 A Different Kind of Business Education

-At the Providence College School of Business, we are shaping a different kind of business education.
-We understand the need for meaning, connection, and purpose in business and life.
+At the Providence College School of Business, we understand the need for meaning, connection, and purpose in business and life.

 The future of business requires people with the skills to find common ground, thoughtfully analyze options, and contribute ethically to solutions together.
 We teach the power of “we” rather than “me.”